Pixelicc/mowojang-status/README.md

 # Mowojang Status

-This repository contains the status and uptime information for Minecraft, Mowojang, Seraph and similar Minecraft APIs.<br/>
+This repository contains the configuration for the status and uptime information of Minecraft, Mowojang, Seraph and similar Minecraft APIs.<br/>
 The Statuspage itself is powered by [Gatus](https://github.com/TwiN/gatus).

 ## Minecraft API